Letter 24199

-"NEW" WHITE GOLD GUARANTEED NEVER TO YELLOW?
+WHITE GOLD GUARANTEED NEVER TO YELLOW?

-I, LIKE MOST OF YOU, WAS MISLEAD ABOUT WHITE GOLD.
+Q. I, LIKE MOST OF YOU, WAS MISLED ABOUT WHITE GOLD.
 I NEVER HAD ANY REASON TO BELIEVE IT WOULD CHANGE COLOR AFTER 1 1/2 MONTHS.
 I HAVE HAD THE RING OVER 2 YEARS NOW AND AM READY FOR A DIFFERENT SETTING.
 AT A RECENT TRIP TO A JEWELRY STORE I EXPLAINED MY CONCERN ABOUT WHITE GOLD AND BECAUSE OF COST REASONS, PLATINUM WAS NOT AN OPTION.
 SHE SAID THAT HER CASTER HAS A "NEW" WHITE GOLD METAL THAT IS GUARANTEED NEVER TO TURN YELLOW.
 WITH EVERYTHING I HAVE READ THIS DOESN'T SOUND POSSIBLE.
 IS THERE A CHANCE THAT THEY HAVE COME UP WITH NEW TECHNOLOGY TO SOLVE THIS PROBLEM.
 I HAVE CONSULTED A FEW OTHER JEWELERS AND THEY SAY IT IS NOT POSSIBLE.
 HAS ANYONE HEARD OF THIS METAL?
 ANY INFORMATION ON THIS WOULD BE APPRECIATED.

 THANK YOU.

-insurance - Walnut Creek, California, USA
+Monicainsurance - Walnut Creek, California

-Hi Michelle,
+A. Hi Michelle,

 I am not aware of any new casting material for white gold that will ensure that it will not be perceived as "yellowish" over time.
-White gold is achieved by adding an alloy such as nickel,silver or palladium to yellow gold to acquire an alloy that is "white" in color.
+White gold is achieved by adding an alloy such as nickel, silver or palladium to yellow gold to acquire an alloy that is "white" in color.

 In reality any white gold setting using the aforementioned alloy materials will still be "grayish white" when highly polished.
 These alloys are enhanced commercially to a whiter appearance using another metal called rhodium.
 Rhodium is electroplated over the white gold to make it appear whiter.
 Rhodium reflects about 75% to 80% of the light striking it so it appears brighter to the human eye.